- 1. Interstate 95 and Interstate 10 Operational Improvements

 7. Ashley Square Apartments

-Construction continues on a new $15 million affordable housing infill development for residents aged 62 years old and above.
-A joint venture between Tampa-based Blue Sky Communities, LLC. and Aging True, the six-story Ashley Square Apartments project will contain 120 residential units when completed at the northwest corner of East Ashley and Newnan Streets.
+Construction nears completion on a new $15 million affordable housing infill development for residents aged 62 years old and above.
+A joint venture between Tampa-based Blue Sky Communities, LLC. and Aging True, the six-story Ashley Square Apartments project will add 120 multifamily residential units at the northwest corner of East Ashley and Newnan Streets.

 For more information: Ashley Square project getting underway